paercebal/paercebal.Gazo/README.md

 This enables me to manage multiple images without resorting in a heavier program like GIMP.

-In future versions, I expect I'll add load/save capabilities, as well as partial screen captures (like the Snipping Tool, actually), with delays, etc..
+In future versions, I expect I'll add features as needed.

 # Features